By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 Most couples start their search thinking they need someone to play music at their wedding.
 That’s a reasonable place to begin.
 But the right Dallas wedding DJ does something much deeper than that.

-Most couples think they need a DJ who knows the right songs.
-What they really want is someone who understands why certain songs work in certain moments, and has the instincts to make those decisions in real time when the night takes on a life of its own.
+What couples really want, beneath the song requests, is someone who understands why certain songs work in certain moments and has the instincts to make those decisions in real time when the night takes on a life of its own.

-That instinct comes from somewhere.
+That instinct doesn’t appear out of nowhere.
 Twenty-eight years of music.
 A Music Performance degree.
 Hundreds of weddings across Dallas, Fort Worth, and destinations around the world.
-All of that experience funnels into one thing, but the part that matters most isn’t the résumé.
-It’s the ability to walk into any room, with any crowd, and know within minutes what the night needs to become.
+None of that, though, is the part that matters most.
+What matters most is the ability to walk into any room, with any crowd, and know within minutes what the night needs to become.

 Ceremony.
 Live sax options for the processional, recessional, and key emotional moments.
-Or curated music designed to match the emotional arc of your specific ceremony structure.
+Or curated music designed to match the emotional arc of your ceremony.
 Every selection is intentional, mapped to the moment it accompanies.

 Cocktail hour.
 A live sax set that gives the room energy without competing with conversation.
 A real performance that reads the room and sets the tone for everything that follows.